kanoszii/Linux-System-Admin-Scripts/README.md

 # Linux System Automation and Administration

 In this repository, you will find various scripts related to automation and administration of Linux systems.
-Our aim is to simplify system management and everyday tasks related to maintaining and configuring Linux-based servers, services, and other aspects of Linux systems.
+My aim is to simplify system management and everyday tasks related to maintaining and configuring Linux-based servers, services, and other aspects of Linux systems.

 ## Introduction